cam-inc/viron/packages/website/docs/04-Advanced-Guides/authentication.md

   "type": "email" | "oauth" | "oauthcallback" | "signout";
   "provider": string;
   "operatioId": string; // Used to determine how to send a request.
-  "mode"?: 'navigate' | 'cors'; // Use to determine how to open the Oauth endpoint.
-Only if type is oauth.
+  "mode"?: 'navigate' | 'cors'; // Used to determine the method of opening the Oauth endpoint.
+Only applicable if type is 'oauth'.

   "defaultParametersValue"?: any;
   "defaultRequestBodyValue"?: any;
 }